All Episodes

 Your body is your brain.

-Um looks like they've decided that they can't use AI to make a feature-length movie after all, according to an article in Futurism.
+Well, the movie studio Lionsgate, you know, one of the big ones, looks like they've decided that they can't use AI to make a feature-length movie after all, according to an article in Futurism.

-So I guess they've been trying for a year, and they were working with the AI startup runway.
+So I guess they've been trying for a year, and they were working with the AI startup Runway.

-And you probably have seen all kinds of examples of a 10-second or a 30-second clip where it looks like they made a movie-like thing, and you said to yourself, hey, if they can make a 30-second perfect movie, well, all they have to do is just keep doing that until you've added enough 30 seconds together to hey, got a two-hour movie.
+And you said to yourself, Hey, if they can make a 30-second perfect movie, well, all they have to do is just keep doing that until you've added enough 30 seconds together to, hey, got a two-hour movie.

 But it turns out that nobody's been able to do that.

-The technology just sort of doesn't look like it will honestly, it doesn't look like it'll ever be there.
+The technology just sort of doesn't look like it will, honestly, it doesn't look like it'll ever be there.

-So maybe you will.
+So maybe it will.

-Can you imagine all the people who knew that if the AI made a proper movie, that uh they and all their friends that work with them would lose their jobs?
+Can you imagine all the people who knew that if the AI made a proper movie, that they and all their friends that work with them would lose their jobs?

-It seems to me that all the people who have a job that would lose their job if AI could make a movie, are not the ones who should be implementing it.
+It seems to me that all the people who have a job that would lose their job if AI could make a movie are not the ones who should be implementing it.

-But I'll bet they were because you know, big organization, you know, you don't fire everybody to do the new thing.
+But I'll bet they were because, you know, big organization, you know, you don't fire everybody to do the new thing.

 You see if you can get the people that you have working there to implement the new thing.